wrmay/cloudlab/README.md

 Cloudlab allows you to quickly provision a lab environment on AWS.
 It attempts to strike a good balance between configurability and ease of use.

-Cloudlab provisions a single /24 subnet in its own VPC on AWS and supports deploying up to 60 hosts into that subnet.
+Cloudlab provisions a single VPC on AWS with a /16 address space.
+Within the VPC, 1 or more subnets can be configured.
+All subnets are public and all have their own /24 address space inside the VPC.

 Notes:
-- Only EBS instance types are supported
 - All instances (hosts) will have an Amazon assigned public IP address and DNS name.
-- Private ip addresses must be in the range 10.0.0.101 - 10.0.0.254
-- All hosts will run Amazon Linux 2, which is a yum based distribution derived from Ubuntu.
 - All hosts can initiate connections to any server either in or outside of the private network
 - All hosts accept inbound connections on port 22
 - Other than port 22, hosts will only accept inbound connections on specific ports which can be configured per host
 - Each environment provisioned with cloudlab will have its own ssh key which will be shared by all the hosts.

-Hosts can be accessed via ssh using the provided key and "ec2-user" (e.g.  `ssh -i my-lab-key.pem ec2-user@123.45.67.89`).

 After provisioning is complete, Cloudlab will write an Ansible inventory file which can be used for further provisioning.